yuneun92/LangChain-OpenTutorial/docs/02-Prompt/02-FewShotPromptTemplate.md

     2. Project Milestones Review
        - The team reviewed current project milestones and assessed progress against the project timeline.
-       - Discussion on any challenges faced in meeting the milestones.
+       - Discussed any challenges encountered and potential impacts on the schedule.

     3. Workstream Updates
-       - Emily Chen (Lead Developer) provided an update on the development progress, highlighting completed features and upcoming tasks.
+       - **Emily Chen (Lead Developer)**: Provided an update on the development progress, highlighting completed features and ongoing tasks.
-       - Michael Brown (UI/UX Designer) shared insights on the design phase, including user feedback and adjustments made to the interface.
+       - **Michael Brown (UI/UX Designer)**: Presented updates on the design aspects, including user feedback and adjustments made to the interface.

     4. Next Steps and Deliverables
-       - The team collaboratively established deliverables for the upcoming week, ensuring alignment on priorities.
+       - The team established deliverables for the upcoming week, ensuring alignment on priorities and deadlines.
        - Each member committed to specific tasks to be completed by the next meeting.

     5. Closing
        - John Davis summarized the key points discussed and confirmed the next meeting date and time.
-       - Action items were assigned, and the meeting was adjourned at 11 AM.
+       - Action items were assigned, and the meeting adjourned at 11 AM.

     6. Action Items
-       - Emily Chen to continue development on the identified features.
+       - Emily Chen to continue development on assigned features.
-       - Michael Brown to finalize design adjustments based on user feedback.
+       - Michael Brown to finalize UI adjustments based on user feedback.
-       - John Davis to follow up on project timeline and resource allocation.
+       - John Davis to monitor overall project progress and address any emerging issues.

-    Next Meeting: January 2, 2024, at 10 AM.
+    **Next Meeting:** January 2, 2024, at 10 AM.
+    **Minutes Prepared by:** [Your Name] (if applicable)

     ---